Best Taco Bell Crispy Chicken Nuggets Copycat In 20 Minutes

 Step 6: Season right after frying

-While still hot, sprinkle a tiny pinch of salt and a dusting of paprika or taco seasoning if you like.
+While still hot, sprinkle a tiny pinch of salt and a dusting of paprika or chicken taco seasoning if you like.

 If you’re serving with a bold dip, go easy.
 Over-seasoning can bury the clean, savory taste that makes taco bell crispy chicken nuggets so snackable.